 38. AUDIT COMMITTEE

 The Company has an Audit Committee duly comprises of 3 directors namely Jagdish RaiBansal Mr. Ajay Kumar Jha and Mr. Lalit Jain pursuant to Section 177 of the CompaniesAct 2013 read with Rule 6 of the Companies (Meeting of Board & its Power) Rules 2014& Regulation 18 of the SEBI(Listing Obligations and Disclosure) Regulations 2015.
 Theterms of reference of the audit committee details of meetings held during the year andattendance of members are set out in the corporate governance report forming part of theBoard's report.
 During the year all the recommendations made by the Audit Committee wereaccepted by the Board

-The Board of Directors of the Company acknowledges with gratitude the co-operation andassistance received from RBI Company's bankers financers Government and Non-Governmentauthorities.
+Your Company continues to be respected by stakeholders including valuable customers.Your Directors would like to express their silence appreciation for co-operation andassistance received from RBI Company's bankers financers Government and Non-Governmentauthorities.
 The relationship with the employees remained cordial and your director's wishto place on record its deep sense of appreciation for the contribution made by theemployees at all levels.
-The directors would also like to thank all the stakeholders fortheir continued support.
+It will be the Company's endeavour to nurture these relationshipsin strengthening business sustainability.